gshelor/CFB-VoA/README.md

 # CFB-VoA
-Vortex of Accuracy (VoA) is a model which scrapes college football stats off of ESPN's website and ranks FBS college football teams based on those stats.
+Vortex of Accuracy (VoA) is a model which pulls in college football stats off from collegefootballdata.com and ESPN and ranks FBS college football teams based on those stats.